josephhchoi/data-portfolio/README.md

 ## Education and Training
 I dedicated myself to acquiring the necessary skills and knowledge to pursue my newfound passion.
 I have completed a wide range of data analyst and data science certifications, which have equipped me with valuable expertise in this field.
 Additionally, I participated in an intensive data analytics boot camp, where I honed my analytical skills and learned to work with real-world data challenges.

-Driven by my desire to excel in the data domain, I also decided to pursue a bachelor’s degree in data science (expected grad date: Aug 2024).
+Driven by my desire to excel in the data domain, I also decided to pursue a bachelor’s degree in data science (expected grad date: Jun 2024).
 This commitment reflects my determination to go all-in with this data route and continually expand my capabilities as a data analyst and scientist.

 ## Purpose of this GitHub
 I aim to use this platform in this GitHub repository to share my data analysis and data science projects with everyone.
 It serves as a showcase of my passion, dedication, and interest in the field.
 I hope to demonstrate my problem-solving abilities, analytical skills, and creativity in tackling various data-related challenges through my projects.